sardana-org/sardana/doc/source/sep/SEP6.md

 Trigger/Gate
 ----------------

 TriggerGate is a new Sardana element type and it represents devices with trigger and/or gate generation capabilities.
 Their main role is to synchronize acquisition of the ExpChannel.
-Trigger or gate characteristics could be described in either of three configuration domains: time, position or monitor (TODO: elaborate monitor domain).
+Trigger or gate characteristics could be described in either time and/or position configuration domains.
 In the time domain, elements are configured in time units (seconds) and generation of the synchronization signals is based on passing time.
 The concept of position domain is based on the relation between the TriggerGate and the Moveable element.
 In the position domain, elements are configured in distance units of the Moveable element configured as the feedback source (this could be mm, mrad, degrees, etc.).
 In this case generation of the synchronization signals is based on receiving updates from the source.

 Each ExpChannel controller can have one TriggerGate element associated to it.
 Its role is to control at which moment each single measurement has to start in case of trigger or start and stop in case of gate.

 The configuration parameters:

 - **active_domain** (type: enumeration, options: *time*, *position* or *default*) - which of the domains to use from the configuration to generate active events. *default* means: first try to use position and only if not available, time should be used.
 When the selected domain is missing in the configuration an exception should be raised.
-- **passive_domain** (type: enumeration, options: *time*, *position* or *default*) - which of the domains to use from the configuration to generate passive events. *default* means: first try to use time and only if not available, time should be used.
+- **passive_domain** (type: enumeration, options: *time*, *position* or *default*) - which of the domains to use from the configuration to generate passive events. *default* means: first try to use time and only if not available, position should be used.
 When the selected domain is missing in the configuration an exception should be raised.

-The configuration parameters out of the SEP6 scope:

-- **sign** (type: long, options: -1 or 1) - wheter to invert the positions updates or not
-- **factor** (type: float) - translation factor from hardware to user units
-- **offset** (type: float) - offset from the hardware to user units
-- **idle_state** (type: enumeration, options: low|high) - state maintained during the offset interval

 The allowed states for TriggerGate element are: